fbpx

 A multi-age community of learners

-Though preschoolers and school aged children have separate buildings (we use flexible age range to decide where they would best be); all aged Amiguitos spend a lot of time together in the spacious main area outside.
+Though preschoolers and school aged children have separate buildings, all aged Amiguitos spend a lot of time together in the spacious main area outside.
 They learn a lot from being together, and our curriculum enables most activities to be done in mixed ages and abilities.
+This setting enables each child to develop at their own pace, reducing related stress of not fitting in on all levels with other children in the same age group.

 image